I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 Exercise can be as simple as some freestanding air squats in your office.
 Bodyweight exercises only take a few minutes.
 Air squats can be done a few times a day to stimulate blood flow and increase your heart rate.

 You can also get on the floor and do pushups.
 It only take a few minutes, but over time will add to your upper body strength.
+(Should men and women exercise the same way?).

 Various yoga exercises, such as the standing poses can be performed almost anywhere and will also add to your leg strength, posture and balance.